p3nguin-kun/gruvbox-wallpapers/README.md

 2. Add the wallpapers that you have in their respective folder.
 3. Make a pull request.

+# Convert any wallpaper to the Gruvbox palette
+You can use [gruvbox-factory](https://github.com/paulopacitti/gruvbox-factory) to convert any wallpaper to Gruvbox color palette

 # Anime
 ![anime1](https://raw.githubusercontent.com/p3nguin-kun/gruvbox-wallpaper/main/anime/ign_waifu.png)
 ![anime2](https://raw.githubusercontent.com/p3nguin-kun/gruvbox-wallpaper/main/anime/5m5kLI9.png)